gaelso/gaelso/README.md

 I am **Gael Sola**, forester, data scientist and aspiring web developer.
 I am passionate about forests and I have a knack for explaining complex data and concepts with meaningful illustrations.

 🌳 I currently work as a consultant at the Food and Agriculture Organization of United Nations on the impact of tropical forests on climate change.
-My daily work oscillate between data analysis of forest inventory data, GIS and reporting, mostly using R and Rstudio tools.
-I also provide hands-on R training for forestry data analysis.

 📫 Find more about me and get in touch here: